ThaiDuongVu/sidekick/README.md

 To create a basic sidekick app:

-1. Create a new project with Cargo by typing `cargo new project-name --bin`.
+1. Create a new project with Cargo using `cargo new project-name --bin`.

 2. In your `Cargo.toml`, add: